TAQ2/tic-tac-toe-tests/ROADMAP.md

 ## Infrastructure

-* circleci
-  * test cypress
-  * make sure it only deploys on master
 * cleanups and incompletes
-* investigate deploying to github user as opposed to repo
 * cypress
   * tests for a draw
   * dashboard app
   * videos
   * snapshot
 * use react 16 features e.g. fragments
-* stop caching when there is a new deploy
+* stop browser caching when there is a new deploy

 ## Game Mechanics